jcoglan/restore/README.markdown

 ### Storage backends

-reStore supports pluggable storage backends, and comes with two implementations out of the box:
+reStore supports pluggable storage backends, and comes with three implementations out of the box:

-* `reStore.File` - stores data in JSON files on disk.
-Suitable for small-scale use with a single server process
+* `reStore.File` - stores each user's entire data set in a single JSON file on disk.
+Suitable for holding small amounts of data, and must only be run using a single server process
+* `reStore.FileTree` - uses the filesystem hierarchy and stores each item in its own individual file, and must only be run using a single server process
 * `reStore.Redis` - stores data in a Redis database, can be run with any number of server processes